FOR IMMEDIATE RELEASE

 Shaffer will officially depart MnSEIA on June 30th for Novel Energy Solutions, where he will be the Director of Policy and Government Affairs.
 MnSEIA’s Policy Associate, Peter Teigland, will serve as the Interim Executive Director until O’Grady joins the association on August 16th.

-MnSEIA is a 501(c)(6) trade association that is the voice of the Minnesota solar industry.
-Representing over one hundred and twenty-five member companies, MnSEIA pursues its mission to grow solar energy industries as part of Minnesota’s clean energy transition by delivering strong public policy, education, job creation and sustainable industry development.
+MnSEIA is a 501(c)(6) trade association that serves to move Minnesota solar and storage forward as the voice of the Minnesota solar and storage industries.
+Representing over one hundred and forty member companies, MnSEIA pursues its mission to grow solar energy industries as part of Minnesota’s clean energy transition by delivering strong public policy, education, job creation and sustainable industry development.
 MnSEIA pursues its policy work through active engagements at the Minnesota Legislature, the Minnesota Public Utilities Commission, and in other various agency matters.
 Find out more at www.mnseia.org.